×

 When we asked people what advice they would give someone preparing to move to Grecia, they said:

 "Grecia is a small town located in the Central Valley of Costa Rica in the Alajuela province.
 It is known for its beautifully maintained churches as well as its vibrant culture and bakeries.
 Expats should be aware of the tropical climate in Grecia and be prepared for hot and humid summers with plenty of rainfall.
 Due to Grecia’s popularity, housing can be limited and costly, so it would benefit expats to do their research ahead of time.
 However, most rental rates are reasonable, and the farms and plantations surrounding Grecia make for an interesting landscape.
 Expats should be aware of their surroundings at all times, as petty crime does exist in Grecia.
-Lastly, it would be beneficial for expats to brush up on their Spanish language skills, as most locals do not speak much English," commented one expat who made the move to Grecia, Costa Rica.
+Lastly, it would be beneficial for expats to brush up on their Spanish language skills, as most locals do not speak much English," explained one expat living in Grecia, Costa Rica, Costa Rica.

 How do I find a place to live in Grecia?